reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     private readonly static string connectionString = "{Your device connection string here}";
     ```

-1. Take a moment to review the code (and code comments) that you just entered.

-    The **deviceClient** variable is used to store an instance of **DeviceClient** - this class comes from the Azure IoT Device SDK and contains methods that a device can use to send messages to and receive from an IoT Hub.

-    The **connectionString** variable will contain the connection string for the device we created earlier.
-This value is used by the **DeviceClient** to connect to the IoT Hub.
-You will specify the connectionString value in the next step.

-    > **Important**: You will see examples in this and other IoT labs on MS Learn where connection strings, passwords and other configuration information is hard-coded into the application.
-This is done solely to simplify the labs and **is not** a recommended practice.
-As much as possible, security issues like this will be addressed as they come up.

-    As noted within the code comments, connection strings and similar configuration values should be supplied via alternative means such as environment variables, command-line parameters or, better still, stored in secured hardware such as Trusted Platform Modules (TPM).

 1. In the code that you just entered, update the value for **connectionString** using the Primary Connection String that you copied from IoT Hub.

     Once updated, the **connectionString** variable line should be similar to the following: